The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 This adds up to a total food budget of 11% of overall income.

-For example, if you earn $3,000 per month your monthly food budget would be $330 for both groceries and eating out.
+For example, if you earn $4,000 per month (based on a $48,000 per year salary) your monthly food budget would be $440 for both groceries and eating out.

 Data from Numbeo.com indicates that Denver and Colorado Springs residents can expect to spend an average of $340 per month on food.
 For reference, the national average is around $323.

-For most of us, this budget is not enough to feed ourselves, much less a family of four.
-So, take that into consideration when you’re calculating what it costs your family.
+For most of us, the amounts listed — depending on your salary — is not enough to feed ourselves, much less a family of four or more.
+So, take that into consideration when you’re calculating what it costs your own family.

-Colorado is also a very healthy state with many of us eating restricted diets from vegan to gluten free.
-As a family, we spend about $600-800 per month on groceries and eating out.
+Colorado is also a very healthy state with many of us eating restricted diets ranging from vegan to gluten free.
+So be sure to take any dietary restrictions or food preferences into your budget calculation for food.

-Average food budget: $340 per month or up to 20% of your monthly budget
+Average food budget: $440 per month or up to 11% of your monthly budget.

 4. Healthcare costs: $488